ethanlabs101/rofi-emulator-menu/retro-fi-mds/backgrounds.md

 # 🖼 Included Backgrounds

-Retro-Fi ships with curated backgrounds optimized for performance and readability.
+Retro-Fi ships with curated backgrounds optimized for asthetics and readability.
+Check out the examples below, or import your own.

 ---